-Rainw rater fittings
+Rainwater fittings

+2

+Rainwater fittings show signs of normal weathering.
+Some unevenness, staining and broken sections of guttering was evident.
+It should be noted that a full assessment of the rainwater fittings can only be made during heavy rainfall.

+2

+Main v walls

 Repair Category 1

-Notes Rainwater goods show signs of normal weathering.
-Corrossion was evident to sections of cast iron fitments.
-It should be noted that a full assessment of the rainwater fittings can only be made during heavy rainfall.

-Main walls

-Repair Category 1 Notes Main walls show signs of normal weathering.
-It would appear that the property has been cavity wall insulated in the past.
-Some localised weathered sections of render work were evident which have since been painted over.
+Notes Main walls show signs of normal weathering.

 Windows, external doors and joinery

-Repair Category 1 Notes Windows and doors show signs of normal wear and tear.
+Repair Category 1

+Notes Windows, external doors and joinery show signs of normal wear and tear.
+Ongoing attention and maintenance of mechanisms will be required as appropriate.
 We would point out that we have not tested all windows and doors.
-We assume replacement windows and/or doors have been installed in line with relevant regulations and guidelines.
-Prior to any future works, checks should be made of fibre cement type soffits with regards to any asbestos content.

 External decorations

+Repair Category 2

-Repair Category 1 Notes External decorations will require ongoing attention and maintenance in the future.
+Notes External timber work is heavily weathered in parts.
+External decorations will require ongoing attention and maintenance particularly to timber areas.

+Conservatories/porches

-Cons ervatories/porches Repair Category 1
+Repair Category N/A

+Notes